2016-17 Student / Faculty Exhibitions

-The projects on view were the culmination of each student's unique experience in FIT's undergraduate Art & Design programs and features selections, thesis work, and award-winning projects.
+The projects on view were the culmination of each student's unique experience in FIT's undergraduate Art and Design programs and features selections, thesis work, and award-winning projects.

 March 7, 2017 – April 1, 2017

 Adrian: Hollywood and Beyond explored Gilbert Adrian’s ready-to-wear and costume designs, with a focus on his innovative use of textiles.
 Organized by graduate students in the Fashion and Textile Studies: History, Theory, Museum Practice program, this exhibition was the first to analyze Adrian’s work within the context of the contemporary fashion and textile design of the mid-twentieth century.

 Adrian’s relationships with prominent figures within the textile industry, such as Wesley Simpson and Pola Stout, were integral to his artistic vision.
 In Adrian: Hollywood and Beyond, these collaborations and other professional associations were explored alongside a selection of garments and textile samples from the permanent collection of The Museum at FIT.
 Included was an eye-catching gown created from a Wesley Simpson textile and illustrated by artist Salvador Dali.
 This dress, alongside a selection of garments, textiles, advertisements, and film clips demonstrated how Adrian’s use of printed textiles and creative construction methods made him a master of modern design.